How is crop insurance price determined?

 It is said that unfavorable selection is the main problem affecting the sensibility of the federal crop insurance program.
 The transparency or absence of unfavorable choices is directly related to how insurance premiums reflect the possibility of losses.
 The Federal Crop Insurance Corporation has a variety of ways to decide and determine insurance premium rates that may bring about the unfortunate selection in the insurance pool.
 The most prevalent problem related to rate-setting practices is that rates are decided for a huge geographic area which for instance is a county in which the farm is situated.
 In conclusion, all producers with the same average yield in a county pay the same premium rate which is dollars per hundred dollars of liability for the same crop and type of practice.

 Before 1985, insurance levels in which for instance the liability levels computed from insurable yields were decided using average yields in the location of the farm.
 This is for both insurance purchasers and non-purchasers.
-This resulted in poor selection since farms with loss risks are higher than the area averages in which also led to a continuously increased proportion of the insured pool.
+This resulted in poor selection since farms with loss risks are higher than the area averages which also led to a continuously increased proportion of the insured pool.
 So as to fix this problem, the Federal Crop Insurance Corporation renewed its determination of insurable yields in 1985.
-They decided to examine the actual production history of the farm when deciding the insurable yield levels.
+They decided to examine the actual production history of the farm when deciding on the insurable yield levels.

 With the actual production history approach, insurable yields and premium rates are computed by examining the yield of the farm’s next 10 years of production data.
 Just the start of the 1994 crop year, producers are now able for actual production history yields with only four years of production data.
 This can be done up to 10 years of data.
 If there are only less than four years of actual data available, weighted Agricultural Stabilization and Conservation Service program yields will replace the missing yields.
 Farmers buy coverage to insure a specific proportion such as 50%, 65%, or 75% of their average yields.
 However, the direct use of average yields without taking notice of the yield variation would not let you collect indemnity payments.

 The Federal Crop Insurance Corporation studies different factors in determining the county-level rates.
 The very first step to take in determining the rates is examining the 20-year loss history of a given county.
 Also, loss cost rations for the next years are also studied.
 The four biggest loss cost ratios are round off at the fifth largest ratio.
-The round off values is grouped into a pool which represents a catastrophic loading factor and lays out over the whole state.
-In order to obtain a loss cost ratio, you need to get the average of the round off loss cost ratio plus the 16 lowest loss cost ratios.
+The round-off values are grouped into a pool which represents a catastrophic loading factor and lays out over the whole state.
+In order to obtain a loss cost ratio, you need to get the average of the round-off loss cost ratio plus the 16 lowest loss cost ratios.
 This is then used to make an actuarially sound rate for each county.
 The loss cost ratios are also made to flatten across county lines.
 This leveling is needed to soften large differences in the cost of insurance for nearby farms.
 The catastrophic loading factor is then rolled out in the whole state and rates are modified.
-The ending rates are given for a certain crop practice such as irrigated versus dryland production.
+The lending rates are given for a certain crop practice such as irrigated versus dryland production.
 These are offered at the county level.
 These certain practices may include an unfavorable selection in rates since high loss-risk counties will have lower rates while low loss-risk counties will have higher rates.

 Also, prices are calculated according to county average yields as shown by yield data computed by the National Agricultural Statistics Service.
 Prices are regulated oppositely with county average yields.
 This results in counties with low average yields without actual losses or yield variation.